jojo157/FundCentreGame/README.md

 - Surface duo
 - Galaxy fold

 Based on the results I decided to add more custom styling using media queries for each page.
-The main changes made were to increase the size of elements on larger screens and reduce the white space, while preserving the overall layout.
-I want the user experience to be consistent across devices.
-After adding further CSS, I reran the css validation to ensure no errors had occured in the meantime.
+The main changes made were to increase the size of elements on larger screens and reduce the white space, while preserving the overall layout as I wanted the user experience to be consistent across all devices.
+After adding further CSS, I have re-run the CSS validation to ensure no errors had occurred in the meantime.

-While viewing the page on different sized devices, I realised that that the logo was not exactly centered on some devices.
-I changed the display to block to allow the use of text-align centre for the image and this fixed the bug.
+While viewing the page on different sized screen devices, I realised that that the logo was not exactly centered on some devices.
+I changed the display to block, allowing the use of text-align centre for the image and this fixed the bug.

-On the game setup page, on IPhone 5 on Goolge developer tools, the option buttons container was bigger than the width of the device.
+On the game setup page, on IPhone 5 on Google developer tools, the option buttons container was bigger than the width of the device.
 This was causing a display issue.
 I fixed the issue with a media query for smaller mobile devices to reduce the margin between level buttons to ensure all content fits within the viewport width.

 #### Different Browsers